02archie/api-notas/README.md

-# This is our first file :D
+# Welcome to the new app to save your notes

+## This is a personal project for learning porpuses only, but you can try it anyway